-- 20. On Tuesday, October 15th at 12:30pm in Tisch Hall UC-24, I will hold a law school advisement session to introduce myself, provide applicants with the information that is contained in these Guidelines and answer questions about the application process.
-This session will be taped and subsequently posted online for those students who will be unable to attend. - 21.
-You should arrange to meet with law school recruiters who visit the NYU campus during the Fall term.
-(See paragraphs 10 and 11 above).
-During these sessions you may ask them for an estimate of your chances of admission to their program, but the principal object of such meetings is for you to gather first-hand information about schools to which you are considering applying. - 22.
-Begin to prepare the personal statement that must accompany most law school applications (my suggestion on content appears in Appendix A.) Think back to the personal statement type essays that you composed during the undergraduate college application process.

-23. Line up faculty members to provide letters of recommendation.
+- 20. On Thursday, October 21st at 12:00pm I will hold a digital law school advisement session (VIA ZOOM) to introduce myself, provide applicants with the information that is contained in these Guidelines and answer questions about the application process.
+This session will be recorded and subsequently posted online for those students who will be unable to attend. - 21.
+As stated previously, the NYU Law Admissions Office will be changing and scaling back opportunities for in-person visits (such as meetings with students and class visitations) for at least the Fall 2021 semester.
+For the most up-to-date information, visit the website. - 22.
+You should begin to prepare the Personal Statement that must accompany most law school applications (my suggestion on content appears in Appendix A.) Think back to the personal statement type essays that you composed during the undergraduate college application process. - 23.
+Line up faculty members to provide letters of recommendation.
 In soliciting such letters, remember that most law schools display a strong preference for (or require) faculty letters over those from employers or family friends.
 If possible, one letter should be from a professor or instructor in your major field of study, or from a faculty member who has read a substantial amount of your written work and who knows you well enough to comment upon your weaknesses and strengths.
 When requesting a recommendation, discuss your goals for the proposed letter.
 You should supply the recommender with copies of your resume, personal statement, and any other insightful information.
 Two letters (in addition to the "Dean's Letter" or "Dean's Certification" discussed below) are sufficient, although a third letter from a long-term employer is acceptable (for applicants who are Stern alumni and not current students).